abeige/abeige/README.md

 # Hi, I'm Adam!

-I recently graduated with a B.S. in Data Science with a Computer Science concentration from the University of Illinois at Chicago and am currently employed as a Data Analyst at Discover Financial Services.
+I recently graduated with a B.S. in Data Science with a Computer Science concentration from the University of Illinois at Chicago and am currently employed as a data science analyst at Discover Financial Services.

 My main interests are data analysis and visualization with Python and JavaScript.